Cobblemon-Islands-Dev/Balloons-ci/README.md

 ```

 This will attach the balloon with ID `test:one` (from your config) to the player.
-The balloon will respawn immediately after the player respawns
+The balloon will respawn immediately after the player respawns.

+To add balloons to the players available selection, use `/balloon give <player> <id or *>`
+To remove balloons from the players available selection, use `/balloon remove <player> <id or *>`

+`/balloon` will display the selection UI

+`/balloon <id>` run by a player will set the balloon with the given id as active

+`/balloon reload` to reload the config and db connection

 ---

-# Data storage
+# Components

-- By default, balloon state is stored in each player’s **Overworld player data**.
-- If MongoDB is enabled, the mod uses that instead — useful for syncing across multiple servers.
+- `balloons:token`: For voucher items that can be redeemed by using the item (the item won't be consumed if the player already has the balloon available to them)

+- `balloons:balloon`: For items that should display the balloon if worn as equipment or trinket.
+Has the same fields the "data" object in the config has, for example "model", "animation", "show_leash", etc.

 ---